DataDog/integrations-core/cassandra/README.md

 ## Overview

-Get metrics from Cassandra service in real time to:
+Get metrics from Cassandra in real time to:

 - Visualize and monitor Cassandra states.
 - Be notified about Cassandra failovers and events.